 Credits: Key elements of this article have been adapted from the HBR Article “Making Supply Meet Demand in an Uncertain World” by Marshall Fisher, Jan Hammond, Walter R. Obermeyer, and Ananth Raman

 Latest posts by Panni (see all)

-- How to Create Product Invoice and Purchase Receipt in Sage Enterprise Management (Formerly SAGE X3) - May 28, 2018
+- How to add Data Base Mass Update to the Patch File in Sage Enterprise Management (Formerly Sage X3) - July 30, 2018

 - How to filter data in the Dashboard using login user in Sage Enterprise Management – SEM (Formerly Sage X3) - July 19, 2018

 - Transforming the Supply Chain Industry using Blockchain - June 26, 2018